the-full-stack/fsdl-text-recognizer/instructions/lab6.md

 Unfortunately, Metric Filters only apply to new log entries, so go back to your terminal and send a few more requests to your endpoint.

 Now we can make a dashboard that shows our metrics.
 Click on 'Dashboards' in the left sidebar.
 Click 'Create Dashboard.'
 Name your dashboard your USERNAME.

 We're going to add a few widgets to your dashboard.
 For the first widget, select 'Line'.
 In the search box, search for your username.
 Click on 'Lambda > By Function Name' in the search results, and select the checkbox for 'Invocations.'
 This'll make a plot showing you much your API is being called.

 Let's add another widget -- select Line again.
 Go back to the Lambda metrics and select 'Duration' this time.

 Lastly, let's plot our custom metrics.
 Add one more 'Line' widget, search for your username again, and click on 'LogMetrics' and then 'Metrics with no dimensions'.
 Check two checkboxes: `USERNAME_confidence` and `USERNAME_mean_intensity.` Before hitting Create, click on the 'Graphed Metrics' tab above, and under the 'Y Axis' column, select the right arrow for one of the metrics (it doesn't matter which one).
 Now hit create.

 Feel free to resize and reorder your widgets.

+Make sure to save your dashboard -- else it won't persist across sessions.

 You can play with your API here a bit while we turn on the traffic for everyone.
 Double check that you've submitted your endpoint to the Google form above.